JavierLopatin/JavierLopatin.github.io/content/authors/Tarsetti/_index.md

 ---
 # Display name
-title: Nicole Olguin
+title: Ítalo Tarsetti

 # Full name (for SEO)
-first_name: Nicole
+first_name: Ítalo
-last_name: Olguin
+last_name: OlgTarsettiuin

 # Username (this should match the folder name)
 authors:
-  - Olguin
+  - Tarsetti

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Proyect manager
+role: Master student - Master in Science of Data Science

 # Organizations/Affiliations
 organizations: